MMosley502/LEGUP/Implementing-Puzzles.md

 # Implementing a New Puzzle
-This page aims to be a straightforward guide for developers in creating a new puzzle for Legup.
+This page aims to be a straightforward guide for developers in creating a new puzzle for LEGUP.
 In this example, we will create <a href="https://en.wikipedia.org/wiki/Nurikabe_(puzzle)">Nurikabe</a>, a simple puzzle game played on a rectangular grid.